AI Vendor Risk Assessment: Vendor Claim Is Not Evidence

 That may be true.

-But the review should not stop there.
+But a review should not stop there.

 That creates a gap in the review file.